gracech0322-cmd/seedance-2-prompt-library/README.md

 | **Official App** | Xiaoyunque | Chinese phone number + VPN | Seedance features are integrated in the app |
 | **Third-Party Website** | [SeeGen](https://seegen.ai/?utm_source=git) | No Chinese phone number, no VPN | New users receive **200 free credits** |

-No matter which method you use, **Seedance 2.0 currently has a long queue** because demand is very high.

-Most users report waiting: **2–10 hours** before their video is generated.

-This happens because the model is still limited in computing capacity and many creators are trying it at the same time.

 ## 🚀 How to Write Seedance 2.0 Prompts?